-Finland profile - Timeline - BBC News
+Finland profile

 2016 December - Finland emerges from a downturn lasting nearly a decade, according to central bank growth forecasts.

-2017 August - Finland suffers its first terrorist attack when a young Moroccan man stabs several people in the southwestern city of Turku.
+2017 August - Finland suffers what police treat as its first terrorist attack when a young Moroccan man stabs several people in the southwestern city of Turku.